esenkus/android-log-viewer/README.md

 # Android log viewer

 Android Log viewer is a tool used to load existing android log files and view them with a bit of power on your hands.
+It is written in Typescript using Electron + Angular using [angular-electron](https://github.com/maximegris/angular-electron) as a base project

 ## Features are